 Rental is $350 per week minimum but you can share so you can split it.
 Petrol $150 per litre, 1 litre Milk is $1 and bread is about $1.50

 Yes it is expensive but wages are reasonable. over 8 years agoAnswered by PrepaidPlans via Travellr.com

 Melbourne's f****d.
 It used to be great, now it's not so hot these days.

 You'll have to live a fair way out of the city to get cheap rent.
 It's hard to find a place.
 Plenty of markets to get cheap food.

-  Stay away from bars if you want to live cheap also. almost 6 years agoAnswered by Bob via Travellr.com
+Stay away from bars if you want to live cheap also. over 8 years agoAnswered by Bob via Travellr.com

 There's a site called Gumtree (a bit like CraigsList) where you can see the kind of rent costs in Melbourne.
 I just did a search on Rooms to Share in Melbourne and got this: http://www.gumtree.com.au/s-melbourne/room+share/k0l3001317

 If you're just going for 4-5 months, it'd be best to share a flat than try and get your own place as the minimum lease period is 6 or 12 months.